Rebecca Ashare

 About

-My work in tobacco use and HIV evaluates the mechanisms and outcomes of tobacco use among PWH, a population with disproportionately high smoking rates.
-Coupled with the widespread use of antiretroviral therapy, PWH actually lose more life years to tobacco use than to HIV.
-My research projects seek to understand: (1) the mechanisms that underlie high smoking rates; (2) why existing treatments are less effective and relapse rates are higher among PWH; and (3) how HIV and smoking may act synergistically and ultimately lead to worse clinical outcomes including cancer and impaired immune function.
+PWH smoke at higher rates than people without HIV and due to the widespread use of antiretroviral therapy, PWH actually lose more life years to tobacco use than to HIV.
+My research seeks to understand: (1) the mechanisms that underlie high smoking rates; (2) why existing treatments are less effective and relapse rates are higher among PWH; and (3) how HIV and smoking may act synergistically and ultimately lead to worse clinical outcomes including cancer and impaired immune function.

 Selected Publications

 • Ashare RL, Kelly E, Hajjar ER, Pant S, Meghani SH, Worster B. Characterizing Anxiety, Pain, Sleep, and Quality of Life among Patients in a State Medical Marijuana Program.
-Complementary Therapies in Clinical Practice, in press.
+Complementary Therapies in Clinical Practice, 48:101612, Aug 2022.

 • Ashare RL, Brewer B, Patterson F, Hubbard A, Longacre ML: Psychological and Behavioral Moderators of Physical Health among Caregivers and Non-Caregivers.
 Geriatric Nursing, 43: 77-84, Jan-Feb 2022.